SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

     1. Create a new workflow file called `codecheck.yaml`, that implements the following three steps:

-        * Sets up Python or uv environment
+        * Sets up uv environment

         * Installs `ruff`